 You can disable UI based error messages by selecting the Silent option.
 Note that Silent is implied when running the action via the Batch Processor Wizard.

-When Use defaults is selected, the options specified in Preferences-Artwork-Configure Auto Search will be used.
-When Use defaults is not selected, you can override the current preference settings.
+When Use defaults is selected, the options specified in Settings-Artwork-Configure Auto Search will be used.
+When Use defaults is not selected, you can override the current settings.
 The settings are described here.

 The result of the operation is returned in a named variable called Auto Search Status.
 The format of the named variable's value is: